 Sloping of more than 1”-1-1/2” on a 10’ run can cause an enormous amount of water to soak into the walls of your home.
 You will usually notice your home having this problem if the soil around your foundation always seems damp.

-If this issue isn’t resolved by a contractor, foundation upheaval can become an issue.
+If this issue isn’t resolved by a contractor, foundation upheaval and, or sinking can become a serious issue.